 - Clean tea kettles, coffee carafes, and thermoses.
-Get rid of the stains and mineral deposits on metal-lined carafes by filling them with water, dropping in two tablets, and leaving it overnight.
+Get rid of the stains and mineral deposits on metal-lined carafes by filling one with water, dropping in two tablets, and leaving it overnight.
 Then clean thoroughly with soap and water.

 Have you tried any of these?
-Found any other uses for denture cleaning tablets?
+Found any other uses for denture-cleaning tablets?